-Eva endured a partial tongue reconstruction, a modified radical neck dissection, and a maximum dose of radiation therapy.
+Eva endured the removal of 1/3 of her tongue, a partial tongue reconstruction, a modified radical neck dissection, and a maximum dose of radiation therapy.
 Through an extraordinarily successful treatment plan, Eva not only survived but also regained her ability to speak clearly.
 With a second chance at life, Eva couldn’t let the same thing happen to someone else.

 A champion for early detection, Eva founded Six-Step Screening™, an oral cancer awareness campaign for dental professionals and the general public.
 For her initiative, she was recognized by the American Academy of Oral Medicine and awarded honorary membership.

 “I share my personal story hoping it will inspire dental and healthcare professionals to perform oral cancer screenings on all their patients, educate them about what they are looking for and the early signs of oral cancer.
 It’s more than my mission to educate.
 It’s my tribute to all those who came before me and my obligation to those who will follow.”